 Note: All the store credit cards listed on this page give you points that can only be redeemed for gift certificates and vouchers for more in-store purchases.
 Therefore, you are not getting actual cash back, like you would with regular credit cards.
 Be sure to also read our section on "What You Should Know About Store Credit Cards".

-The Amazon Prime Store credit card comes with a 5% cash back rate on all the purchases you make through Amazon.com.
+The Amazon Prime Store Card comes with a 5% cash back rate on all the purchases you make through Amazon.com.
 While some cards can match this, they typically only do so for a few months out of the year.
-The Amazon Prime Store card is currently the only way to get 5% back on your purchases all year-round.
+The Amazon Prime Store Card is currently the only way to get 5% back on your purchases all year-round.
 This can be very useful for big shopaholics who are frequently ordering things off Amazon.

-The Target Redcard is another store card with a 5% rewards rate on in-store purchases – much better than what you can normally get through other credit cards.
+The REDcard is another store card with a good rewards rate on in-store purchases – 5% back on all purchases you make in Target stores or on Target.com – much better than what you can normally get through other credit cards.
 Target has a wide assortment of goods, so this discount can go a long way for most shoppers.
-Unfortunately, there are several items the 5% reward doesn’t apply to.
+Unfortunately, there are several items the standard rewards rate doesn't apply to.
 That list includes prescriptions, over-the-counter items located behind the pharmacy counter and clinic services at Target and restaurants located in the store.

 If you have other credit card accounts, we recommend opening the Target debit card instead.
 It comes with all the same major benefits, including the 5% discount.
 However, opening the debit card will not impact your credit score at all.
 Therefore, if you already have other credit cards and you don't need to build up your history, the debit card may serve you better.

-The Ace Rewards Visa credit card can be useful both inside their affiliated hardware stores and outside.
-When coupled with the standard loyalty reward points you normally get, this store credit card provides a 3% return for Ace customers.
-In addition to that, you can get 2% on gas and grocery purchases, and 1% back everywhere else Visa is accepted.
+The Ace Hardware Rewards Visa can be useful both inside their affiliated hardware stores and outside.
+This store credit card provides 10 points per dollar on most purchases. $5 reward every 2500 points.
+That's 2% back on most purchases.
 The rewards you earn come in the form points that you later redeem for Ace Hardware gift cards.

 Anyone with a good enough credit score should apply for a general-purpose credit card over a store card.
 In most cases, you can find much better deals and interest rates through these offers.
 Below are some great credit cards that fulfill the same purposes as the above-mentioned store cards.

-The Citi Simplicity® Card - No Late Fees Ever is a better substitute for those considering store credit cards for their zero percent financing options.
-The card gives 21 months of 0% introductory APR on purchases and balance transfers.
-Even the best store credit cards typically offer consumers up to 24 months of 0% interest.
-The Citi Simplicity® Card - No Late Fees Ever is also great for consumers who are dealing with a mountain of debt on other credit card accounts.
-You can transfer balances from those other cards over to this one and enjoy the 0% APR.
+The Citi Simplicity® Card is a better substitute for those considering store credit cards for their zero percent financing options.
+The card has an intro APR of 0% for 12 months on Purchases and 0% for 21 months on Balance Transfers, then a 14.74% - 24.74% (Variable) APR applies.
+The Citi Simplicity® Card is also great for consumers who are dealing with a mountain of debt on other credit card accounts.
+You can transfer balances from those other cards over to this one and enjoy the 0% APR period, however you will have to pay a Balance transfer fee applies with this offer 5% of each balance transfer; $5 minimum.

 The benefit of using this card over store credit cards is the better ongoing APR, after the zero percent promo period ends.
-The interest rate will be anywhere between 13.24% and 23.24%, based on your creditworthiness.
-Even those with poor credit scores who get the highest rates will come out ahead of most store credit cards.
+The APR will be anywhere between 14.74% - 24.74% (Variable), based on your creditworthiness.

 Before applying for a store credit card, there are several important facts consumers should be aware of.
 Store cards are generally targeted at consumers with lower credit scores, and therefore the benefits they provide aren't as good as what you can expect from products offered by national banks, like Chase or Citibank.